Frequently Asked Questions

 7. What if I am diabetic?

 A. If you are diabetic and take insulin you must not take any within four hours of your test.
-Other medications, such as metformin (Glucophage) are fine.
+Other medications, such as mentoring (Glucophage) are fine.
 Blood glucose levels are very important for our tests; therefore we prefer a stable blood sugar of under 200 mg/dl.
 We encourage our diabetic patients to call us with any questions or concerns (phone number: 315-464-2222).

 8. I've had an allergic reaction to dyes before.